12 Questions for Choosing a Pharmacy

 WHN TIP – Write it Down!
 Write down the instructions and other information regarding your medications.
 This will supplement the information that is provided with your prescription.

 The information provided here is not meant to be a substitute for professional medical advice.
-These tips are from doctors, nurses and people who have shared their real-life advice; always check with a doctor, pharmacist or other appropriate medical professional you trust before making any healthcare changes.
+These tips are from doctors, nurses and people who have shared their real-life advice; always check with a doctor, pharmacist or other appropriate medical professionals you trust before making any healthcare changes.